Rufus Hound: Television and radio

 Since 2012, he has presented a programme on BBC Radio Four called My Teenage Diary, in which celebrities talk about the diary that they kept in their teenage years.
 On 22 February 2016, Hound made his debut as a panellist on BBC Radio 4's Just A Minute alongside regular Paul Merton and semi-regulars Pam Ayres and Graham Norton.

 Hound plays a fictionalised version of himself in the CBBC television series Hounded as the protagonist, a normal television presenter who must constantly foil the plans of Dr Muhahaha, who plans on taking over the world.
 In 2015, Hound played Sam Swift in an episode of the ninth series of Doctor Who, titled "The Woman Who Lived", and appeared in the Channel 4 drama series Cucumber as an eccentric character called Rupert.

 Hound contributed his vocals to the track "Tazer Beam" by The Skints from their album FM, released in March 2015.

 In 2016, Hound played the part of Duncan in the sixth series of the Sky 1 sitcom Trollied.

+From 2017 Hound has made regular appearances in Big Finish audio dramas playing a regeneration of The Meddling Monk.

 In November 2017, Hound temporarily took over hosting responsibilities of Iain Lee's Talkradio show, named The Late Night Alternative as Iain Lee joined the cast of the 2017 series of I'm a Celebrity...Get Me Out of Here!.
 Since 2018 he has provided the voice of Waffle on the CBeebies show Waffle the Wonder Dog.

 In 2021, Hound participated in the thirteenth series of Dancing on Ice opposite professional partner Robin Johnstone.
 They were forced to withdraw from the competition in week 4 after Hound tested positive for COVID-19.
 From October to November 2021, Hound appeared in four episodes of the BBC soap opera Doctors as Keith "Starbuck" Dursley.